- What is Full-Term Pregnancy?

 - Baby’s Development at Full-Term Pregnancy

-- Changes in Mother’s Body at 39 to 40 Weeks
+- Changes in the Mother’s Body at 39 to 40 Weeks

-- What if I Have Early Term Pregnancy?
+- What if I Have an Early Term Pregnancy?

-- Is it Risky to Have Late Term Pregnancy?
+- Is it Risky to Have a Late-Term Pregnancy?

 Last Updated on